 If you love these gluten free egg-free vanilla donuts, be sure to check out some of my other delicious sweet treats.

 - This Gluten Free Vanilla Cake With Cream Cheese Frosting makes an incredible birthday cake.

-- For my donut lovers, this Paleo Apple Cinnamon Donuts With Honey Nectar recipe is easy to make.
+- For my cake lovers, this Vegan Gluten Free Almond Butter Cake recipe is easy to make.